-Penalty rate - The penalty rate will be the federal short-term rate plus two percentage points.
-The rates from April 15, 2003, through April 15, 2004, are as follows:
+Penalty rate - The penalty rate will be the federal short-term rate plus two percentage points, but not less than 6%.
+The rates from April 15, 2004, through April 15, 2005, are as follows:

-April 15 to June 30, 2003 - 6% July 1 to September 30, 2003 - 6% October 1 to December 31, 2003 - 6% January 1 to April 15, 2004 - 6% Period of underpayment - The penalty is applied to the number of days that the installment was not paid.
+April 15 to June 30, 2004 - 6% July 1 to September 30, 2004 - 6% October 1 to December 31, 2004 - 6% January 1 to April 15, 2005 - 6%

+Period of underpayment - The penalty is applied to the number of days that the installment was not paid.
 Figure the period of the underpayment by counting the number of days after the due date of the installment to and including the date of payment, the last date in the penalty rate period or the next installment due date, whichever is earlier.

-Farmers and fishermen - If your federal gross income from farming or fishing is at least two-thirds of your federal gross income for 2002 or 2003, you cannot use this form.
+Farmers and fishermen - If your federal gross income from farming or fishing is at least two-thirds of your federal gross income for 2003 or 2004, you cannot use this form.
 Instead, attach a copy of federal Form 2210F, Underpayment of Estimated Tax by Farmers and Fishermen, to show how you figured the penalty or which exceptions apply.